 The real skill here though is being able to approach a stranger and make a great portrait of them.
 At first this might seem really daunting but I will be on hand for moral support and technical advice should you need it.
 By the end of the session you might even find this process quite addictive and got some great shots too.

 I’ll give a detailed talk and encourage discussion on what settings to use for stranger portraits.
-This will included using manual exposure and using spot light readings.
+This will included using Manual exposure and using spot light readings.
 Once everyone is confident we will head out to start shooting.
 We will also look at a slideshow on an iPad of great example for this genre of photography from various masters around the globe - this should serve as great inspiration to get you started.

-We will re-group and head to a local pub and download your results to either your tablet/iPad or laptop.
+We will re-group and head to a local pub where you will download your results to either your tablet/iPad or laptop.
 Each person will do a show and tell of their images and I will give some feedback as we go.

 This workshop is really for those that have an SLR or advance compact camera such as a CSC (Compact System Camera).
 Lens choice is somewhat of a personal preference but usually somewhere between 35mm-50mm (full frame) is about right for this kind of portraiture.
 If you are using an APS-C sized image sensor camera then roughly 23-35mm is the equivalent and on a Micro Four Thirds sensor, roughly 18-25mm.